Tokky0425/factful-bubble-chart/README.md

 ## What is Factful Bubble Chart?
-Factful Bubble Chart is the bubble chart with 5 dimensions,
+Factful Bubble Chart is a bubble chart with 5 dimensions,
 1. X axis
 1. Y axis
 1. Time